 Immediately I want to ask, “Small compared to what?”

-My state overseer, Thomas Gillum, recently told me of a church in a small North Dakota town with a population of about 30 that is averaging 15 in attendance.
+My state overseer, Thomas Gillum, recently told me of a church in a small North Dakota town with a population of about 30 that averaged 15 in attendance when he was Overseer there.
 Are you going to call that a small church?